sundeepbassi/djangopetblog/README.md

 On the 14th of February I had to contact tutor support as I could not make a git commit and I also tried to do it through source control.
 I had to do some git commits from the week before.
 I had to resubmit my project 3 which took a week to do.
 Tutor support said that I would need to do a git pull but the issue was a conflict in the requirements file.
 Once this was resolved the tutor support gave me commands to restore my workspace to be able to do git commits.

+On the 7th of April I contacted tutor support as I was concerned about the 6 warnings that were showing the the models.py, views.py and settings.py files.

+The tutor support team informed me that

+"I'm good thanks 🙂 the warnings from the views and models here can be ignored (screenshot of the terminal window with the warnings for the models.py, views.py and settings.py files.)
+It's an issue with pylint, try putting your code through an online python validator."

+I followed the tutor support advice and put the code from models.py, views.py and settings.py files into PEP8 Online check and all 3 files said All Right.

+After doing the Pep8 checks on all 3 files and they passed, the tutor support were happy for me to continue.

+"ok perfect looks like you're good to go 🙂
+1:28 pm
+Brilliant Oisin you have been excellent that really reassures me is it ok to mention it in my readme that those warnings can be ignored ? for the assessor
+Oisin profile
+yep you could mention it in your readme and validate all of your python files with the pep8 checker Thank you Oisin for your wonderful advise and it really has helped me.
+Please let your manager know that you have brilliant tutoring skills"

 ### Deployment
 The project was deployed early on the 1st of February 2022 as recommended by the Code Institute walkthrough I think therefore I blog.